AnyLog-co/documentation/metadata management.md

                 'member' : 86}}]
 </pre>

 Some types of policies require particular attributes.
+For example, an Operator Policy requires the declaration of the IP and Port which the Operator uses to receive messages from peers.
-There is no limit on the attributes names and values which are not the root of the policy.
+Within a policy, there is no limit on the attributes names and values which are not the root of the policy.
 The attributes ***id*** and ***date*** are added dynamically when the policy is updating the blockchain or the master node.
 If authentication is enabled, the attributes ***public_key*** and ***signatire*** are added dynamically.

 ## The blockchain commands

+These are sets of command that allow to update and query the global metadata layer.
+The blockchain command are issued to a metadata repository which can be on the local node (either as a JSON file or hosted in a database), a master-node or a blockchain platform.

 The ***blockchain commands*** are detailed in the [blockchain commands section](https://github.com/AnyLog-co/documentation/blob/master/blockchain%20commands.md).

 ### Updating a blockchain